What’s the big deal?

 Contrary to what some believe, experts confirm drinking water before, during, and after a meal will help your body break down the food you eat more easily.
 This will help you digest food more effectively and get the most out of your meals.

 In addition to helping with food breakdown, water also helps dissolve vitamins, minerals, and other nutrients from your food.
 It then delivers these vitamin components to the rest of your body for use.

 Water carries helpful nutrients and oxygen to your entire body.
 Reaching your daily water intake will improve your circulation and have a positive impact on your overall health.

 Water also helps you absorb important vitamins, minerals, and nutrients from your food, which will increase your chances of staying healthy.

 Drinking water may activate your metabolism.
 A boost in metabolism has been associated with a positive impact on energy level.

 One study found that drinking 500 milliliters of water boosted the metabolic rate by 30 percent in both men and women.
 These effects appeared to last over an hour.

 Proper hydration is key to staying in tip-top cognitive shape.
-Several studies indicate that not drinking enough water can negatively impact your focus, alertness, and short-term memory.

 Dehydration is the result of your body not having enough water.
 And because water is imperative to so many bodily functions, dehydration can be very dangerous.